luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

-# How to create an Azure Resource Group with with a .NET 8 console application and Azure SDK for .NET
+# How to create an Azure Resource Group with a .NET 8 console application and Azure SDK for .NET

 **NOTE:**
 For general infor about Azure SDK for .NET navigate to the following github repo: https://github.com/Azure/azure-sdk-for-net